open-traffic-generator/ixia-c/docs/deployments.md

 ## Three-arm Mesh Scenario

-This scenario binds traffic engine to management network interface belonging to the container which in turn is part of docker0 network.
+This scenario binds traffic engine to the management network interface, that belongs to the container which in turn is a part of the docker0 network.

 > TODO: diagram